The 5 Products You'll Use Most During The First Week With A Newborn

 newborn essentials, preparing for baby

 Do you ever feel like there are just so many baby products?
-As a first time mom preparing for a new baby, it can be hard to know what you're actually going to use right away vs. what might take some time for your baby to grow into.
-The first week home with a baby there’s not a lot you need.
-During that time you’ll be focused on your postpartum recovery and learning to breastfeed, while adjusting to life with a little one.
-Here are the top baby products you’ll likely use most during week one with a newborn.
+As a first time mom preparing for a new baby, you’ll get so much first time mom advice and it can be hard to know what’s actually helpful.
+The first week home with a baby there’s a lot to learn, but not a lot you need.
+During that time you’ll be focused on your postpartum recovery and learning to breastfeed, while adjusting to life with a baby.
+Here are my most used newborn essentials for your baby registry, so you know exactly what to expect the first week home with your newborn.

 Note: Some of the links below are affiliate links but all of the opinions are my own.
 As an Amazon Associate I earn from qualifying purchases.
 I’m referring you to my favorite things and other top recommendations for Moms.
 By you shopping through these links I may collect a small commission without you paying a penny more.
 I greatly appreciate your support of me, my family, and this blog!